-Transcontinental Inc. (TSX: TCL.A TCL.B), known as TC Transcontinental, has approximately 8,000 employees, the majority of which are based in Canada, the United States and Latin America.
-TC Transcontinental had revenues of more than C\$2.6 billion for the fiscal year ended October 31, 2021.
+Transcontinental Inc. (TSX: TCL.A TCL.B), known as TC Transcontinental, has approximately 8,300 employees, the majority of which are based in Canada, the United States and Latin America.
+TC Transcontinental generated revenues of C\$3.0 billion during the fiscal year ended October 30, 2022.
 For more information, visit our website at www.tc.tc.